matildagaddi/power-outage-attacks/README.md

 ---

 ## Fairness Testing
 We tested whether the model performs fairly on outages that occured in places with low vs high population (above and below 8769252 inhabitants, the median population in our dataset).
-Our evaluation metric was accuracy {{{[[[F1?]]]}}}.
+Our evaluation metric was accuracy.

 Null Hypothesis: The model has the same accuracy on cases with low populations and high populations.